dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

 1. Run `git clone -b v2.14.0 https://github.com/dell/csi-powermax.git` to clone the git repository.
 This will include the Helm charts and dell-csi-helm-installer scripts.
 2. Create a namespace in which the driver will be installed.
 Run `kubectl create namespace powermax` to create a new one.
-3. Edit the `samples/secret/secret.yaml` file to point to the correct namespace, and replace the values for the username and password parameters.
+3. Edit the `samples/secret/secret.yaml` file, referencing the details below, to provide the necessary information for connecting the driver to the desired Unisphere instances.

     - *storageArrays*: A list of storage arrays and their associated details.
       - *storageArrayId*: A unique PowerMax Symmetrix ID.
       - *primaryEndpoint*: The URL of the Unisphere server managing this storage array.
       - *backupEndpoint*: The URL of the backup Unisphere server managing this storage array; utilized if the primary server is unreachable.
     - *managementServers*: A list of Unisphere management server endpoints and resources used to make connections with those servers.
       - *endpoint*: The URL of the Unisphere server (primary or backup).
 This should match one of the URLs listed under `storageArrays`.
       - *username*: The username to be used when connecting to the `endpoint`.
       - *password*: The password to be used when connecting to the `endpoint`.
       - *skipCertificateValidation*: Set to `false` to perform client-side TLS certificate verification for the Unisphere instance, `true` to skip verification.

     Example: `samples/secret/secret.yaml`